dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 Usage: dotnet ef dbcontext scaffold [arguments] [options]

 Arguments:
-  [connection]  The connection string of the database [provider]    The provider to use.
-For example, Microsoft.EntityFrameworkCore.SqlServer
+  <CONNECTION>  The connection string to the database.
+  <PROVIDER>    The provider to use.
+(E.g. Microsoft.EntityFrameworkCore.SqlServer)

 Options:
-  -a|--data-annotations           Use DataAnnotation attributes to configure the model where possible.
-If omitted, the output code will use only the fluent API.
+  -d|--data-annotations                  Use attributes to configure the model (where possible).
+If omitted, only the fluent API is used.
-  -c|--context <name>             Name of the generated DbContext class.
+  -c|--context <NAME>                    The name of the DbContext.
-  -f|--force                      Force scaffolding to overwrite existing files.
-Otherwise, the code will only proceed if no output files would be overwritten.
-  -o|--output-dir <path>          Directory of the project where the classes should be output.
-If omitted, the top-level project directory is used.
-  --schema <schema>               Selects a schema for which to generate classes.
+  -f|--force                             Overwrite existing files.
+  -o|--output-dir <PATH>                 The directory to put files in.
+Paths are relative to the project directory.
+  --schema <SCHEMA_NAME>...
+The schemas of tables to generate entity types for.
-  -t|--table <schema.table>       Selects a table for which to generate classes.
+  -t|--table <TABLE_NAME>...
+The tables to generate entity types for.
+  --json                                 Show JSON output.
+  -p|--project <PROJECT>                 The project to use.
+  -s|--startup-project <PROJECT>         The startup project to use.
+  --framework <FRAMEWORK>                The target framework.
+  --configuration <CONFIGURATION>        The configuration to use.
+  --msbuildprojectextensionspath <PATH>  The MSBuild project extensions path.
+Defaults to "obj".
-  -e|--environment <environment>  The environment to use.
-If omitted, "Development" is used.
+  -e|--environment <NAME>                The environment to use.
+Defaults to "Development".
-  -h|--help                       Show help information -v|--verbose                    Enable verbose output
+  -h|--help                              Show help information -v|--verbose                           Show verbose output.
+  --no-color                             Don't colorize output.
+  --prefix-output                        Prefix output with level.
 ````

 ### dotnet-ef-migrations